To Buy an Oxygen Concentrator or Rent it? Here’s the Answer

-For the following reasons, renting an oxygen concentrator may not turn out be a good option:
+For the following reasons, renting an oxygen concentrator may not turn out to be a good option:

 - If the patient requires an oxygen concentrator for a longer period of time or as a permanent solution, the cost of renting will be wasted and may even exceed the cost of purchasing the oxygen concentrator.

-- Some vendors may not provide attractive offers such as accessory rental.
+- Some vendors may not provide attractive offers such as accessory rentals.

 - Paying the rent on a weekly or monthly basis can be taxing and difficult on a mental level.

 - When renting a device, take extra precautions because you must return it in the same condition as when you received it, as per the manufacturer’s instructions.